eSolia/eSolia_2018/README.md

 * Ryo Gothic Plus by Grand Master [Masahiko Kozuka](https://typekit.com/designers/masahiko-kozuka) and new talent [Ryoko Nishizuka](https://typekit.com/designers/ryoko-nishizuka).
 * [Eddie Webb](https://edwardawebb.com/), [Kaushal Modi](https://scripter.co/), and [Josh Habdas](https://hackcabin.com/) for the various tutorials on implementing local site search in Fuze.js.
 * Bryan Jones for [CodeKit](https://codekitapp.com/about/).
+* Joe Lust for [this tutorial](https://lustforge.com/2016/02/27/hosting-hugo-on-aws/) on S3 and CloudFront hosting, and to [Bjørn Erik Pedersen](http://bep.is) for [s3deploy](https://github.com/bep/s3deploy), making it super simple to put your changed site files on your local hard drive up to S3.

 ## License